jamez-eh/nf-fh-pcp-wes-align/README.md

 ## Details:

-   Pipeline does automatic subtraction of xenograph genome specified if params.pdx = true.
+   Pipeline does automatic subtraction of xenograph genome specified if params.pdx = true. ```--pdx true``` in the run.sh file
    Does not do indel realignment since it was removed from GATK best practices.
+   NOTE: Do not align pdx tumors and regular tumors in the same run.

 ## Example Files:

    ### run.sh

    Here is an example of a run script with all the required files passed as parameters.
 This run script assumes that you have cloned this git repository and are running the pipeline from the repo.
-   Alternatively you can run directly from the repo as shown in run_from_git.sh
+   Alternatively you can run directly from the repo as shown in run_from_git.sh.
+   Run with ```bash run.sh```

    ### run_from_git.sh